 As children progress across the school to develop their reading stamina and fluency skills, they are taught reading skills using our whole-class approach.
 The daily teaching of Reading Skills incorporates a core-text approach that is developed on interactive book discussions (Book Talk) with a core focus on learning and developing vocabulary from Early Years Foundation Stage across to Year Six.
 Children are exposed to a wide range of literature and non-fiction texts from the Power of Reading, which are inextricably linked to our writing process.
 Explanations, modelling and support from the teachers for different aspects of reading, including fluency allows pupils to think deeply and discuss a range of rich and challenging texts.
 The sessions incorporate teachers reading aloud, pupils reading independently as well as paired reading.
 The teachers model intonation, expression and thought processes for reading and reading comprehension.

-Fluency is further developed across KS2 by children being provided with a carefully selected Collins Big Cat book.
+Fluency is further developed across KS2 by children being provided with a carefully selected Big Cat Collins text.

 Keeping all pupils reading